AlexBishopCode/BeerLine-Buddy/README.md

 - Timer bug #2 - The timers behave erratically when clicked multiple times, which is caused by overlapping timer functions.
 To fix this, I implemented a system to track active timers.
 This system maintains a list of running timers and checks if a timer is already active before starting a new one.
 Once a timer finishes, it is removed from the list, allowing a new timer to be started if needed.

-- You were previously able to uncheck the checkboxes after you had checked them, so I added logic to the event listener after it has been checked so that users cant interact with it again.
+- The user was previously able to uncheck the checkboxes after they had checked them, logic was then added to the event listener after it has been checked so that users cannot interact with that checkbox it again.

 - Accessibility performance initially failed in testing due to a lack of aria-labels on the reset, next, previous and start buttons.
 Aria labels were added to all buttons and the accessibility check provided a successful score of 100.

+- Accessibility performance failed once more as the color of the footer text didnt provide enough contrast against the background for readability.
+The font color was then changed to black to ensure its readabilily was sufficient.

 ##### DEPLOYMENT